ansible/ansible/docs/docsite/rst/windows_usage.rst

 When using the YAML syntax for tasks, the rules are well-defined by the YAML
 standard:

-* When using normal string (without quotes), YAML will not consider the backslash an escape character.
+* When using a normal string (without quotes), YAML will not consider the backslash an escape character.

 * When using single quotes ``'``, YAML will not consider the backslash an